n0thhhing/ts-capstone/README.md

 Once your pull request is submitted, it will be reviewed by me.
 Thank you

-## Editing Documentation

-If you want to edit the documentation for the Capstone module, please follow these guidelines:

-1. **Accuracy**: Ensure that any changes made to the documentation accurately reflect the functionality or behavior of the module.
-2. **Clarity**: Use clear and concise language to explain concepts, methods, and usage examples.
-Avoid jargon or overly technical language that may be difficult for users to understand.
-3. **Consistency**: Maintain consistency in formatting, style, and terminology throughout the documentation.
-Follow the existing patterns and conventions to ensure coherence.
-4. **Completeness**: Make sure that the documentation covers all relevant aspects of the module, including available constants, methods, and usage instructions.
-If you add new features or options, update the documentation accordingly.
-5. **Examples**: Include code examples wherever possible to illustrate usage patterns and demonstrate how to use the module effectively.
-Ensure that examples are relevant, accurate, and easy to follow.
-6. **Documentation Comments**: If you're editing source code comments, ensure they are informative, clear, and follow the appropriate formatting conventions.
-7. **Review**: Before submitting your changes, review the documentation to check for any errors, typos, or inconsistencies.
-It's helpful to have someone else review your changes as well to ensure quality.
-8. **Versioning**: If your changes are specific to a particular version of the module, indicate this clearly in the documentation.
-If applicable, provide information about backward compatibility or deprecated features.
-9. **Documentation Structure**: If you're making structural changes to the documentation, ensure that the organization and layout remain logical and intuitive for users to navigate.
-10. **Commit Messages**: Use clear and descriptive commit messages when committing your changes.
-This helps maintain a clear history of changes and makes it easier to track modifications over time.

 ## Issues

 If you encounter any bugs, have questions, or want to suggest new features for the Capstone wrapper, please open an issue on the GitHub repository.